oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FAQ.md

 ### What about “Reliance on compiz for full screen color management.”?

-The compiz ICC colour server is at the time of writing the only available open source solution to allow multi monitor colour management across the full desktop on multiple monitors.
-So naturaly it is recommended because it is technical superior to most other desktop colour correction strategies.
+The compiz ICC colour server is at the time of writing the only available open source solution to allow colour management across the full desktop on multiple monitors.
+So naturally it is recommended, because it is technical superior to most other desktop colour correction strategies.
 E.g. The loading or the 'vcgt' tag is only a calibration, which helps not much with wide gamut displays.
 However the underlying net-color spec is open and free to be implemented in say Xorg.

 ### Why has Oyranos a own type and object system?